-Abstracts submitted to CTICDS 2021 will undergo an open peer review by two members of the scientific committee.
-Results of the abstract review will be sent to the author within 10 days of submission.
+Abstracts submitted to CTICDS 2021 will undergo an open peer review by the scientific committee.
+Results of the abstract review will be sent to the author within 12 days of submission.
 Acceptance or rejection of the paper will be sent to you with reviewer comments.
 If revision is required, the revised abstract must be sent back within a week.
 If your abstract is accepted, you will be invited to register for the CTICDS 2021 Conference.

 Abstract Submission Guidelines

 An abstract should be submitted by completing the Abstract Submission Form and sending it to Dr Eirini Daskalaki at: firstname.lastname@example.org

 After submission of your abstract, we will acknowledge its receipt via email within four working days.
 You are advised to check that you have included the following before submission: